-56. According to the Proxy, in December 2020, conflicted "members of MSG Entertainment and MSG Networks management" discussed a potential business combination transaction between the two companies, "in light of the business and market environments in which the two companies were operating."
+56. According to the Proxy, in December 2020, conflicted "members of MSG Entertainment and MSG Networks management" discussed a potential business combination transaction between the two companies "in light of the business and market environments in which the two companies were operating."

-ANSWER: Paragraph 56 purports to refer to and quote the Proxy, and the Dolan Defendants respectfully refer the Court to the Proxy for its true and correct contents and deny any allegation inconsistent therewith.
+ANSWER: Paragraph 56 purports to refer to and selectively quote the Proxy, and the Independent Director Defendants respectfully refer the Court to the Proxy for its true and complete contents and otherwise deny the allegations of paragraph 56.

 57. The Proxy very conspicuously noted whenever conflicted management members were excluded from a conversation or meeting that the Proxy described.
 The fact that the Proxy never mentioned that conflicted members of management were excluded from these initial discussions is a glaring omission.
-It is reasonable to infer that these critical preliminary discussions, which set the stage for and kicked off the Merger process, included J. Dolan-the Chairman and

-CEO of MSGE and Chairman of MSGN-and other conflicted members of MSGE management who stood on both sides of the Merger.
+It is reasonable to infer that these critical preliminary discussions, which set the stage for and kicked off the Merger process, included J. Dolan-the Chairman and CEO of MSGE and Chairman of MSGN-and other conflicted members of MSGE management who stood on both sides of the Merger.12